 Holistic physicians must walk their talk and be a living example of practicing holism in everyday life.

 This is life's most powerful medicine.
 Holistic physicians live an example of unconditional love for their clients, themselves and their colleagues.

-As you can see there is much more to holistic medicine than conventional, alternative and complementary treatments.
-It is a way of looking at the world, as well as practicing the best quality medicine we are able to in the moment.
-From my viewpoint, holistic medicine is what all healthcare professionals would ideally be practicing.
+As you see there is much more to holistic medicine than conventional, alternative and complementary treatments.
+It is a deep way of looking at our world, as well as practicing the best quality, cutting edge medicine in every moment.

 To Your Best Health,